A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2012) M. A. Nyblom , Some closed-form evaluations of infinite products involving nested radicals. \emph{Rocky Mountain Journal of Mathematics} \textbf{42}, no. 2, 751--758.
-MR2915517. { Cited in \textsc{Moreno and Garc\'{i}a-Caballero 2013b} {Moreno, Samuel G\'{o}mez} {Garc\'{i}a-Caballero, Esther M.}.} From the abstract: ``By applying double and triple angle identities for hyperbolic and trigonometric cosine functions, we obtain closed-form evaluations for two families of infinite products involving nested radicals .
+From the abstract: ``By applying double and triple angle identities for hyperbolic and trigonometric cosine functions, we obtain closed-form evaluations for two families of infinite products involving nested radicals .
 The first group of results represents a generalization of the classic Vi\`{e}te {Vi\`{e}te, Fran\c{c}ois} infinite product expansion for $2/\pi$ {Vi\`{e}te's formula for $\tfrac{2}{\pi}$}, while the second comprises variations on Vi\`{e}te type infinite products and infinite products involving nested square roots of $2$ .
 In addition, specific examples of Vi\`{e}te type infinite product expansions are presented for such numbers as $\tfrac{3\sqrt{3}}{2\pi}$ and $\tfrac{3}{\pi}$."